 Gold American Eagles are produced in “crown gold”, a 22 karat alloy introduced by king Henry VIII in 1526.
 This means the coins are 91.67% gold and the balance in silver and copper.
 However, it is important to note that the weight marked on each coin is the actual gold weight contained, and does not include the weight of the alloy metals.
-Buyers can be sure the 1 oz gold American Eagle does contain a full troy ounce of gold content.
+Buyers can be sure the 1 oz gold American Eagle coin does contain a full troy ounce of gold content.
 American Eagle coins are also offered in 1/10, 1/4, 1/2 and 1 oz silver bullion coins.

 Money Metals Exchange is delighted to offer American Gold Eagles at very competitive prices.

 As mentioned, Eagle coins have to be made of gold mined only in the United States.
 Made of 22-karat gold, the coins must contain a mix of 91.67% gold, 3% silver, and 5.33% copper.
-The alloy provides for a harder and more durable coin which stands up to scuffing and scratching better than pure gold coins.
+The alloy provides for a harder and more durable coin which stands up to scuffing and scratching better than other pure gold coins for sale.

 American Gold Eagle coins are available in four different denominations which have corresponding weights:

 The most popular size is the one troy ounce.